As an East Coaster who had never visited the West Coast until recently, I just didn’t know what I was missing out on.

 Check out Christine Falls viewpoint, and if you’re up for it, keep on trekking out to Comet Falls.

 It’s another 4.3 miles out from Christine and isn’t too hard but will require some stamina and skill.
-Considering our dismal weather and the fact the trail was already so muddy, we didn’t make it out there.
+Considering our dismal weather and the trail being so muddy, we didn’t make it out there.

 There’s a longer (2.4 miles) and tougher hike if you want to go all the way down to the falls if it’s not too muddy out.